We all cook World Foods on Instagram. But what happens in-store?

 What improvements do shoppers want in store?
 Inspiration and ideas!
 Typically a meal solution category, shoppers are looking for ideas for dinner.
 A lot of shoppers explicitly request ‘more inspiration’ as the top priority.
 World Foods has the 11th highest % of shoppers who want improvement in this area (out of 165 categories).
 Therefore, one approach to drive growth could be through more ideas and inspiration at the fixture for shoppers.
 (Download our free PDF guide on how to use shopper satisfaction and priority measures to identify improvement points with each retailer partner).

 How to inspire?
 Flavour is one way in which this inspiration could take shape.
-41% of World Cuisine shoppers are specifically planning to buy a ‘particular flavour’ when they come to store versus only 24% for the average category (download a PDF guide on what different planning levels can mean for your category).
+41% of World Cuisine shoppers are specifically planning to buy a ‘particular flavour’ when they come to store versus only 24% for the average category.
 Signage and recipes based around flavour can help drive shoppers to a more premium purchase.

 Where do you lose most shoppers on the purchase funnel?
 It’s important to know because if you can identify the weakest point, you know where to intervene.
 The step where World Cuisine falls down is the conversion from seeing to buying.
 While 28% of shoppers typically look at World Cuisine products in-store, only 7% of those (who look) will also buy.
 This is 3x higher in the average FMCG category (21% conversion).

 Keep the above in mind and make it easier for shoppers who engage with the category to go on and buy it.

 Find more category analysis on our blog (for example Home Baking and Dairy).
 Interested in other shopper insights?
 Look around in our Resources section!
 Got questions about your categories?
 Contact us to speak to an expert.